Guides

 Dublin knows how to celebrate New Year's in style.
 Festivities kick off early, with something happening everywhere in town, building up to the midnight moment and the city's biggest group hug.

-This year, Dublin New Year's Festival goes big across four days and in multiple venues around the city centre.
-The National Museum of Ireland at Collins Barracks and Dublin Castle are festival ground zero, while on New Year's Day the party extends to Meeting House Square in Temple Bar.
+This year, Dublin New Year's Festival goes big across three days and in multiple venues around the city centre.
+The Dublin Castle is festival ground zero, while on New Year's Day the party extends to Meeting House Square in Temple Bar.
 Elsewhere, the city is buzzing with club nights, indie gigs and parties, with a shindig to suit any musical taste.
 The celebrations don’t stop at midnight, either – there’s plenty to keep you occupied on New Year’s Day, whether you want to fill your lungs with fresh air or take in some classical music.

 Whatever you’re in the mood for, you’ll find it in Dublin.
 Here's how to wave goodbye to 2024 and see in the New Year in style.